Admission Requirements

 • Complete at least 40 hours of shadowing a general dentist

-The pre-dental biological sciences major, designed to prepare students' applications and preparation for all dental schools, does not guarantee an interview at the Dugoni School.
-However, if a pre-dental biological sciences student meets specific criteria during their undergraduate studies, their application will be strongly considered for an interview:
+The biological sciences major (and other Pacific majors) is designed to prepare students' applications and preparation for all dental schools.
+This pathway does not guarantee an interview at the Dugoni School, however, if a student meets specific criteria during their undergraduate studies, their application will be strongly considered for an interview:

 • Complete all pre-dental program course requirements and dental school prerequisites

-• Achieve an overall Grade Point Average of 3.3 or above in coursework from Pacific and other institutions, BBCP (bio, biochem, chemistry, and physics), and Science
+• Achieve an overall, BBCP, and science Grade Point Average of 3.05 or above in coursework from Pacific and other institutions

 • Submit a completed dental school application, including three letters of evaluation from two Pacific science faculty and one dentist by September 1 of the application cycle